 The ICA plays a role in Boston Public Schools (BPS) Arts Expansion, a citywide, public-private partnership to expand and ensure equitable, quality arts instruction for all students.
 Partnering with specific BPS high schools, the ICA provides teens with semester-long and school-year-long opportunities to gain arts experience and simultaneously earn their required arts credit in order to graduate high school.

 The Poss Family Mediatheque is the ICA’s resource room with a view.
 Touch-screen computers offer video and other digital resources on art and artists, behind-the-scenes studio visits and artistic processes, and opportunities to hear the artist’s voice.
 Interactive installations in the upper level invite visitors to respond to, consider, and engage with ideas in ICA exhibitions, and include tactile materials, writing prompts, and the like.

-Members of the ICA’s Education Department, in-gallery Visitor Assistants (VAs) are responsible not only for the safety of the artwork and the enforcement of museum policies, but also for enhancing the visitor’s experience.
-VAs, the majority of whom hold degrees in art, art history, or arts management, empower visitors to interpret art on view, provide visitors with additional context on art and arts, and introduce close-looking techniques in the galleries.
-Since Visitor Assistants are given the opportunity to spend several months with the exhibitions on view, they share their unique perspectives every Friday during Pop-Up Talks—15-minute interactive public conversations with visitors.
+Members of the ICA’s Education Department, in-gallery Visitor Assistants (VAs) are responsible not only for the safety of the artwork, but also for enhancing the visitor’s experience.
+VAs empower visitors to interpret art on view, provide visitors with additional context on art, and introduce close-looking techniques in the galleries.
+Since Visitor Assistants are given the opportunity to spend several months with the exhibitions on view, they share their unique perspectives every Thursday during Pop-Up Talks—15-minute interactive public conversations with visitors.

-The Director of Education works closely with ICA curators on all gallery texts—labels, panels, exhibition introductions, etc.—to maximize accessibility.
+The Education Department works closely with ICA curators on all gallery texts—labels, panels, exhibition introductions, etc.—to maximize accessibility.